 Property and Equipment, net.
-Property and equipment, net consists of computer and office equipment, model home furnishings and capitalized sales office costs.
+Property and equipment, net consists primarily of computer and office equipment, model home furnishings and capitalized sales office costs.
 Depreciation is generally calculated using the straight-line method over the estimated useful lives of the assets, which range from three to seven years.
-Depreciation expense was \$23.0 million, \$15.3 million, and \$18.9 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Depreciation expense was \$23.5 million, \$23.0 million, and \$15.3 million for the years ended December 31, 2023, 2022 and 2021, respectively.
 Maintenance and repair costs are expensed as incurred.
-At December 31, 2022 and 2021, property and equipment, net consisted of the following (in thousands):
+At December 31, 2023 and 2022, property and equipment, net consisted of the following (in thousands):